-Serena Williams' Quotes About Confidence In 'Allure' Focus On How She'll Pass It On To Her Daughter
+Serena Williams Revealed How She Embraces Confidence & What She'll Pass On To Her Daughter

 Serena Williams is the greatest athlete in the world — I'm certain this is fact by now.
 The U.S. tennis player literally has too many titles and records to name, and to say she has changed the world of professional sports forever is probably an understatement.
 She also happens to be a role model and inspiration off the court.
 In a new issue of Allure, Serena Williams talked about confidence, and her words of wisdom and strength are so inspiring, even those of us who aren't so athletically inclined (ahem, me).